 It's not good enough to just understand who you are building for, we also need to understand the key activities or jobs those users need to do to accomplish their goals.
 With the rise of mobile and ubiquitous computing, understanding the context of that user is more important than ever.
 Contextual modeling comes in a few flavors but essentially it comes down to knowing how the user's device context (what device they may be using), environmental context (where they are) and user context (how they feel) might affect the user's jobs and activities.
 At Cantina we have started to use the Jobs to be Done framework as a method to uncover these aspects.

-Goals and measures
+Goals and Measures

 It is critical to create quantifiable goals for your experience, even though this isn't always associated with experience design.
 While subjective goals will always play into the design process, hard measurable goals are essential.
 Why?
 Because if you can tie aspects of your design to hard business metrics (as noted in the HBR article) the value of your practice goes up, and the investment likely does as well.
 The challenge comes in creating those metrics.
-Cantina has started to use the lean canvas model to help us to work with clients in short, manageable discussions and sketch out target user segments, value propositions, solution ideas and revenue goals from which quantifiable goals can be created.
+Cantina uses the lean canvas model to help us to work with clients in short, manageable discussions and sketch out target user segments, value propositions, solution ideas and revenue goals from which quantifiable goals can be created.
 The purpose of the canvas is not to "nail it" first time out but to create testable hypotheses that can be used in the creation of the experience.

 The best thing you can do towards achieving a great experience is to concept early and test often.
 Early stage companies and established corporations understand the value of creating rough early stage concepts for review with stakeholders and users and then iterating towards more complete experiences by learning from the validation.
 This is the philosophy behind Lean UX, which can be a powerful tool going through the design process.
 This represents a change from the old way of doing things; understanding that user testing is not always about a fully fleshed design but rather being able to test to what you are trying to prove and adjusting the fidelity accordingly.

-A last thought.
+A last though

 While it might be implied, it's critical when you are building digital experiences to understand how that experience and the underlying processes fit into a great customer experience, digital or otherwise.
 If you find time to read the HBR article you will notice the study looked at the entire customer experience, not just the digital aspect of it.